GYOSHEV-INDUSTRIES/GyoUtils/README.md

 - Rotors, a replacement for quaternions from a branch of mathematics called Geometric Algebra, making them easier to understand and producing faster code in many cases.
 - Many other powerful things.

+If you feel some utilities might be missing, improved or replaced altogether, feel free to contact us directly, both here or anywhere else.
+Here's a non-comprehensive list of locations where you might get in contact with us:
+- email: marco.cognolato.98@gmail.com
+- Discord: @cogno, @jason55
+- X/Twitter: @WeatherCogno, @_Jeson55_
+- Github: Cogno-Marco, Jeson55-wl

 # License

-(C) 2023 Gyoshev Industries
+(C) 2023-2024 Gyoshev Industries

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.

 Permission is granted to anyone to use this software for any purpose,